imissyouso/csv_aggregator_demo/README.md

 > $ php cli.php [dirToScan]

 for example:
-> $ php cli.php .
+> $ php cli.php data

-by this way it will scan the current directory.
+by this way it will scan the `data` directory.
 The output file will be named `result.csv`.

 ## Implementation details